wultra/networking-apple/README.md

 ### HTTP traffic logs

-- You can turn on or off logging of the requests and responses with the `WPNLogger.logHttpTraffic` property.
+- You can turn on or off logging of HTTP requests and responses with the `WPNLogger.logHttpTraffic` property.
 - You can filter which headers will be logged with the `WPNLogger.httpHeadersToSkip` property.

 ### Logger Delegate